jahigerald24/IST236/README.md

 # IST236_2024
-This repository is for my IST 236 class
+This repository is for my IST 236 class.
+This semester will be great.